Sylvain303/transmission-add/README.md

 1. Save the torrent file (and check the box to remember the decision for this type of content).
 2. Modify in **preferences** > **Applications** look for "BitTorrent seed file".
-3. Change the **Action** to "Use Other": browse to find the script `transmission-add`.
+3. Change the **Action** to **Use other** and browse to find the script `transmission-add`.

 ![Screenshot_FireFox_preferences.png](Screenshot_FireFox_preferences.png)

 Now?

-One click, save and dowload to your local seedbox, and share all those linux images you love, and more!
+One click, save and download to your local seedbox, and share all those Linux images you love, and more!

 Try again on a .torrent link in your browser, it should automaticliy download the .torrent and pass it to `transmission-add` and a popup should raise informing that the torrent has been added.